Azure/IoT-Pi-Day/Lab 1 - Getting started with the Sense HAT/Lab 1.1 - Reading SenseHat Data/README.md

 ## Prerequisites
 1. The Laptop is setup correctly, see [Setting up the Laptop](https://github.com/Azure/IoT-Pi-Day/tree/master/Setting%20up%20the%20Laptop).
-3. Visual Studio Code and listed extenstions are installed.
+2. The IoT Hub must be created and configured
-4. The IoT Hub must be created and configured
+    - To create an IoT Hub, see [Lab 0 - Resource Configuration, Section Create an IoT Hub](https://github.com/Azure/IoT-Pi-Day/tree/master/Lab%200%20-%20Resource%20Configuration#create-an-iot-hub)
-5. Ensure that you created the directory SenseHATDotNetCore on the Raspberry PI.
+3. Ensure that you created the directory SenseHATDotNetCore on the Raspberry PI.
 This project will be copied into this directory.

 ## Estimated time to complete
 - TBD